Covid – 19 Exam Arrangements

 Still can’t find what you want?
 Please call or email email@example.com

 Results are returned to you within 12 working days via email (NEED SOONER – check out our FAST TRACK within 48 hrs service).
-You will receive an official GCSE English equivalency certificate (sent to the address you registered on website) with a security code on it.
-A* Star Equivalency Testing has been the leader in delivering Equivalency Tests since 2002 and this English equivalency exam and certificate is accepted by most training providers.
+You will receive an official GCSE Maths equivalency certificate with a security code.
+A* Star Equivalency Testing has been the leader in delivering Equivalency Tests since 2002 and this Maths equivalency exam and certificate is accepted by most training providers.
 However, as there are hundreds of existing providers, new providers and policies can be subject to change, we advise candidates to always check with their proposed provider as we do not offer any refunds.

-NB Once the English equivalency course is booked candidates must contact us to inform us of a date change up to 48 hours before the exam or the booking is lost with no refund.
-A change of date charge is required to enable a change to the English equivalency exam date through the system and ensure the records and the certificate security code are kept correct.
+NB Once the Maths equivalency exam is booked candidates must contact us to inform us of a date change up to 48 hours before the exam or the booking is lost with no refund.
+A change of date charge is required to enable manual alteration of the equivalency exam date through the system, ensuring the records and the certificate security code are correct.